AbhishekDinesan/AIChessEngine/README.md

 In a group, I was asked to build a functioning chess game for one of our CS courses.
 This would feature a "set-up" mode where you could add/drop pieces, player vs player chess games, and a very simple player vs computer game (no real intelligene, mostly generated random moves).
 Our group used object oriented software principles to develop the basic functionality of the chess board.

 Since this project needed to be finished on a deadline, it was poorly constructed.
-I took apart the code, refactored it, and removed a lot of the functionality and decided to focus simply on human vs computer games, and wanted to construct the hardest computer level I could.
+A few months past the due date, I took apart the code, refactored it, and decided to focus solely on human vs computer games, and wanted to construct the hardest computer level I could.

 ## Evaluation